 The Program over seven days will be carefully tailored so as to ensure a smooth planning and to fulfil the expectations of all attendees, would they be interested in diving into one main topic or in having a glimpse of the main achievements in all domains.

-The final program is built by the International Scientific Committee of the Congress.
+The final programme is built by the International Programme Committee of the Congress.
 It is composed of the Program Chairs of the Congress, the chair of the ISPRS International Science Advisory Committee (ISAC), Technical Commission Presidents and TC fellows, representatives of the National Scientific Committee, and the chair of the ISPRS Student Consortium.

 The committee is led by the chair of ISAC.
 TC fellows are scientific advisors for TCP (similarly to the 2016 Congress).